Buchu

 • Where to buy Specialized health stores

-Although there are many different presentations of buchu available, it is important to seek for providers who keep sustainable harvesting and production practices because of the vulnerable status of the plant.
+Although there are many different presentations of buchu available, it is important to seek for providers who follow sustainable harvesting and production practices due to the vulnerable status of the plant.

 Natural Forms